g2inR/g2r/README.md

 Experiments with R and g2 - this is nowhere near a full-featured `htmlwidget`.
-I'll start with hacks and sketches to understand the `g2` API and hopefully determine the best way to create an `R` API for creation.
+I'll start with hacks and sketches to understand the `g2` API and hopefully determine the best way to structure an `R` API for chart creation.

 # g2